 After the deceased person is “dressed” in her/his burial regalia, they are wrapped in blankets.
 The blankets are donated by family members, friends, and organizations as their “Honoring” of the deceased person.
 If the casket is filled and with no more space for more blankets, the blankets are placed on top of the caskets.
 They are all buried with the loved one.

-The top of the blanket will represent events of my childhood that I recall.
-The images will be appliquéd on the fabric.
-For example, it will include a small tricycle that I rode, a clothes line where I hung the cloth diapers of my siblings, potato and berry fields where I babysat my siblings or picked the product to make money for the family.
-The adult section will reflect my legal education/law practice, breast cancer treatment, business travel across the United States and relationships with my four husbands!
-The final elder section will reflect my interest in weaving, teaching and recreational travel.
+The top of the blanket represents events of my childhood that I recall.
+The images are appliquéd on the fabric.
+For example, it includes a small tricycle that I rode, a clothes line where I hung the cloth diapers of my siblings, potato and berry fields where I babysat my siblings or picked the product to make money for the family.
+The adult section reflects my legal education/law practice, breast cancer treatment, business travel across the United States and relationships with my four husbands!
+The final elder section reflects my interest in weaving, teaching and recreational travel.

 The Artist in her regalia

 Cedar hat with beadwork

 I participate in my indigenous and art communities, and and use my strengths to better those communities.
 It is important for me to learn my culture, strengthen my practice, and help pass on traditional teachings.
 My practice is successful at sharing indigenous through my art work, which includes: beading, weaving, sewing, painting, drawing, and jewelry design.

 For this exhibition, I incorporated Native aesthetics by using coast Salish basketry symbols and shapes.
 My techniques include quilting, applique and hand stitch embroidery.
 I designed my own fabric patterns to execute the Northwest Native identity of my blanket.
 The color theme for my blanket is traditional neutrals with contemporary yellows, peaches and blues.